Habiba-Abdelrehim/Habiba-Abdelrehim/README.md

 <p align="center"><samp>
 🎓 Pursuing master’s-level studies in Machine Learning, Computer Vision, and Reinforcement Learning.<br>
-✨ Bridging 🧠 theory and 🛠️ practice to build cutting-edge software, AI solutions, and full-stack applications.<br>
+💻 Gained hands-on experience through <strong>software engineering internships</strong>, bridging 🧠 theory and 🛠️ practice to build cutting-edge software, AI solutions, and full-stack applications.<br>
-💻 Gained hands-on experience through <strong>software engineering internships</strong>, building impactful systems and scalable solutions.<br>
 🏋️‍♀️ CrossFit Athlete—dedicated to pushing limits, mastering discipline, and balancing academics with fitness.<br>
 When I’m not coding, you can find me crushing it at MissFit Gym.<br>
 🌟 Check out the <a href="https://games.crossfit.com/"><strong>CrossFit Games 2025</strong></a>.